xamantra/forked-personal-website/content/featured/Momentum/index.md

 showInProjects: true
 ---

-A super powerful flutter state management library that focuses on ease of control inspired with MVC pattern.
+A super-powerful flutter state management library inspired with MVC pattern with very flexible dependency injection.
 It has so many features that doesn't come with other state management libraries.
 All of them out of the box.